spamegg1/reviews/README.md

 Moreover, "guess something, type on the keyboard, run the code, and hope it works, or get some quick feedback, or peek at solutions" trial-and-error style approach in coding (no such thing in proofs!), is completely different than doing it by hand, with pencil and paper (which forces you to think hard and form brain patterns).
 This trial-and-error makes it possible to somehow muddle through the courses and solve the problems without recursion ever fully clicking in your mind.
 This is exemplified by the students who finished HtC but still don't feel like they understood it, when they solve a hard recursion exercise in PLA.
 The students don't have the structural patterns in their minds that are required for induction/recursion.

 So... what's the point of this long educational, pedagogical tirade?
+You have to acquire the rigor, discipline, and the logical reasoning skills necessary.
 I recommend you should learn mathematical induction FIRST!
 Write tons and tons of induction proofs.
 If you master induction, recursion is a piece of cake, and it will pay HUGE dividends in Algorithms later (it's all induction!)

 ***Even more updates (July 2021):*** I told this story on Discord: